aniketphatak09/Goals-of-Glory/README.md

 # Issues, Challenges and solutions to get past them

--1.
-RGB LED Matrix Display driver:
+1. RGB LED Matrix Display driver:

 a) Writing the driver function on our own was a challenge.
 We were able to easily glow a single row in the matrix.
-However, the challenge lied in glowing a single pixel value at a specified location.
+However, the challenge was in glowing a single pixel value at a specified location.
 And lack of datasheet made it even more difficult.
-Once we got the control over glowing a single LED (check updateDisplay function as shown above), we were able to implement various functions to draw lines, digits, text, ball, and goalkeeper.
+Once we got the control over glowing a single LED (check updateDisplay function ), we were able to implement various functions to draw lines, digits, text, ball, and goalkeeper.

 b) Matrix flickering problem in which pixels on the screen weren't consistently bright when a particular animation was going on: